Customs flows

 The flow starts with a customs shipment

 A customs shipment describes your transfer of goods, and is the starting point for a customs flow in CAS.
-The customs flow in CAS will translate the customs shipment to 1 or more declarations with customs.
+The customs flow in CAS will translate the customs shipment to one or more documents, including - but not limited to - declarations for customs systems, or excise movements for EMCS systems.

 Therefore, creating a customs shipment successfully is one of the first steps when integrating with the CAS solution.
 This is done by using the Create customs shipment endpoint.
-After the creation of the customs shipment, CAS will process the declaration through different declaration statuses.
+After the creation of the customs shipment, CAS will process the documents such as the declaration through different declaration statuses.

 Deductions